ybai3/scMAPA/README.md

 ### Split BAM files

 In this step, step1.sh will call split_bam.py to split BAM files by cell cluster information provided by user.
-To run step1.sh, please first load Python 3.7 with dependent modules, and ensure that split_bam.py is in the same folder.
+To run step1.sh, please first load Python 3.7 with dependent modules (pysam, csv, sys), and ensure that split_bam.py is in the same folder.
 Step1.sh takes two positional arguments.
 The first argument indicates the directory to the file storing cluster information and the second argument indicates the directory to the BAM file.

 Cluster information should be stored in a csv file with two columns.
 First column contains the cell barcodes that match the barcodes in the BAM file.
 Second columns contains the cluster ID.
 For example, the first several lines of a cluster csv file should look like:
 ```